nayeonshin/py-job-scraper/README.md

 # Py Job Scraper

-Py Job Scraper scrapes and writes into a CSV file titles, company names, locations, and job-specific links of Python jobs on Indeed and Stack Overflow.
+Py Job Scraper is a Python job scraper in Python. scrapes and writes into a CSV file titles, company names, locations, and job-specific links of Python jobs on Indeed and Stack Overflow.

 ## Required Package & Library
 - BeautifulSoup4